tomeryeh/demo/chat/tutorial.101.md

 };
 ```

-The subscribe method just registers the application to Kuzzle to receive the incoming messages using the [KuzzleDataCollectiion subscribe method](http://kuzzleio.github.io/sdk-documentation/#subscribe).
+The subscribe method just registers the application to Kuzzle to receive the incoming messages using the [KuzzleDataCollection subscribe method](http://kuzzleio.github.io/sdk-documentation/#subscribe).

 The Kuzzle subscribe methods expects to receive three parameters: